LeonardoCardoso/Android-Link-Preview/README.md

 In this project, I have added some libs.

-Note - Required Libs: [jsoup](http://jsoup.org/ "jsoup") is a smart lib to crawl the htlm code.
-[UrlImageViewHelper](https://github.com/koush/UrlImageViewHelper "UrlImageViewHelper") is an optimized lib for url images.
+Note - Required Libs: [jsoup](http://jsoup.org/ "jsoup") is a smart lib to get the htlm code.

 ## How to use with Gradle